 Causes of a Leaking Ball Valve

-- Worn-out Seals: Over time, the seals inside a ball valve can deteriorate, leading to leaks.
+- Worn-out Seals: Over time, the seals inside a can deteriorate, leading to leaks.
 Constant use, exposure to harsh chemicals, or high-pressure conditions can contribute to seal degradation.

 - Loose or Damaged Connections: Improper installation or excessive force applied to the valve’s connections can cause leaks.
 Loose or damaged threads or fittings may result in water or fluid seepage around the valve.